thomasballinger/dalsegno/readme.md

 Ideas for improvements

 * stepper debugger: buttons and highlighting source
-* REPL for quickly evaluating expressions
+* REPL for quickly evaluating expressions in the same environment
 * example of JS interop
 * test and document keypress handler (keyPressed key from KeyboardTracker)
 * methods for drawing and loading external assets by url